semiologic/google-analytics/readme.txt

 = Domain-wide tracking =

-This feature is still experimental, but nonetheless worth a note.
 If you wish to track your domain and all of its subdomains in a single report, add a define in your wp-config.php file as follows.

-    define('GA_DOMAIN', '.example.com');
+    define('GA_DOMAIN', 'example.com');

 At the time of writing, doing so will turn off media usage tracking.
 Everything else works fine.

 To make the best of the resulting reports, customize the way your reports are displayed, in your main domain's profile, so as to be able to distinguish your various subdomains.

+Suppose you have the following URLs that you want to track as a single entity:

+To track the following 3 domains under example-petstore.com GA account

+    www.example-petstore.com
+    dogs.example-petstore.com
+    cats.example-petstore.com

+You would add

+    define('GA_DOMAIN', 'example-petstore.com');

+to your wp-config.php file

 = Custom event tracking =